 But where did the song come from and what is it really about?
 We sat down with frontman Jacoby Shaddix to get the full story on the song that made Papa Roach superstars.

-We wrote it on a piano
+It was written on a piano

 “We were living in this infamous house in Sacramento with some other bands from the scene, and we were rehearsing in there at the time.
 The first time the Last Resort riff came around, Tobin [Esperance, bass] was playing it on piano.
 It sounded like a classical music piece, but we put it on the guitar, gave it that beat, and I remember our manager heard it through the wall and he barged through, like, ‘Play that again, man! that was sick!’
 I was like, ‘We need to put this on the record.’”

-The lyrics weren’t about me
+The lyrics weren’t about Jacoby

 “A lot of people thought this song was about me, but it wasn’t.
 I had been living with a friend of mine, and he attempted suicide.
 I wanted to write about him, and this song just felt like the time.
 He went into a mental facility and eventually came out better.
 He’s in a better place now – he’s a family man, his life’s on fire, he’s killing it.
 But that song was his story, and I told it in the music.”